Frequently Asked Questions

 With our beginners’ classes (LATN 110a, 120b, and 125b, and GREK 110a, 120b, and 125b) the aim is to provide every student with good Latin and / or Greek regardless of prior experience.
 These courses can be taken by students who might have learned some Greek or Latin in the past but have not yet reached basic proficiency in either language.

 Does the Classics department administer placement exams in Latin?

 The Classics department does not administer placement exams for Latin.
-Finding the right Latin course in most cases involves contacting Professor Timothy Robinson (firstname.lastname@example.org) in order to see where you fit.
+Finding the right Latin course in most cases involves contacting Professor Pauline LeVen (firstname.lastname@example.org), the Director of Undergraduate Studies, in order to see where you fit.
 Some basic placement guidelines can be found by clicking here.